 Students will develop a ‘skills toolkit’ through their RS journey at Amery Hill that reaches far beyond the five years that they spend here with us.
 These skills will enable students to successfully navigate our ever changing world and help them to make sense of the values that underpin our global society.
 As part of this students will learn to enquire into the nature of religious and non-religious belief and how belief impacts actions on a personal, local, national and global level.
 Students will develop skills in empathy, perspective, analysis, argument, evaluation, communication of ideas and philosophical and ethical thinking.

 Year 9 study sees students think about and reflect on some philosophical questions in religion and life.
 The year begins by looking at the nature of belief followed by study of the nature and existence of God.
 Students will look at evidence and arguments for and against the existence of God.
 In particular the question ‘In a world where there is evil and suffering and goodness: Does God exist’?
-Students also study Judaism – “What is it to be Jewish?” which leads them into a major study of Identity and the Holocaust.
+Students also recap their knowledge of Judaism to undertake a major study of Identity and the Holocaust.
 Year 9 also start an in-depth study of Buddhism using the life of Aung San Suu Kyi and the situation in Myanmar.
 This readies the students for the GCSE course as by this point they have covered the ground work for all GCSE modules.

 The summer term allows us to address a salient question: ‘Is religion changing and will it survive?’
 Students explore a huge variety of beliefs not yet covered in our syllabus including new religious movements and cults in an effort to address this topical and relevant question.